bernpb/Fantasy_Football_Prediction/README.md

     * Similar to the injury status, I would like to use twitter to get public sentiment about a player going into a game.
 My theory here is that roster changes, favorable matchups, etc. can correlate with fantasy performance and would be reflected around the discussion of a player online.
 * Acquisition of More Data
     * Getting my hands on more seasons of data as well as more robust statistics (snap count, red zone performance, etc) would likely help to improve my model performance significantly.
-    * It would also allow me to model each position with it's own model, which could greatly improve the accuracy of my model going forwards.
+    * It would also give me sufficient data to model each position separately, which could greatly improve the accuracy of my model going forwards.